Rahul-130/LUNA_Smart-Voice-Assistant/README.md

 # LUNA_Smart-Voice-Assistant
 A smart Voice Assistant for the Windows operating system developed in Python

+The available commands and instructions are available in the help_menu.txt file

 The packages used in the project are mentioned in the "requirements.txt" file check it and install the packages before running the code

 how to use the voice assistant clone all repo